Shire of Southern Grampians: Administration and governance

 The council meets in the council chambers at the council headquarters in the Hamilton Municipal Offices, which is also the location of the council's administrative activities.
-It also provides customer services at both its administrative centre on Brown Street in Hamilton, and its service centres on Market Pl and Roberts St in Hamilton.
+It also provides customer services at both its administrative centre on Brown Street in Hamilton, and its service centre in Roberts St in Hamilton.

 Townships and localities

 The 2021 census recorded the shire population at 16,588, compared to 15,944 in the 2016 census.